Ayat (restaurant)

-Ayat is Palestinian restaurant that opened in 2020 in Bay Ridge, Brooklyn.
-Ayat Masoud and Abdul Elenani, founded Ayat at the height of the COVID-19 pandemic to share their culture and teach others about Palestinian cuisine.
+Ayat is a Palestinian restaurant that opened in 2020 in Bay Ridge, Brooklyn.
+Ayat Masoud and Abdul Elenani founded Ayat at the height of the COVID-19 pandemic to share their culture and teach others about Palestinian cuisine.
 Since its first location in Brooklyn, the chain has opened seven restaurants in Manhattan and New Jersey, with new locations planned in Washington DC, Dallas and Philadelphia.

-The Founders: Ayat Masoud and Abdul Elenani
+Since its founding, Ayat has earned a place in the Michelin Guide, and The Brooklyn Paper has named Ayat as one of the "Twenty-one Brooklyn Eateries" in the New York Times 100 Best Restaurants list.

+Founders

-Ayat Masoud and Abdul Elenani were not always in the restaurant business.
+Founders Ayat Masoud and Abdul Elenani, wife and husband, were not always in the restaurant business.
 Ayat Masoud is an immigration lawyer by training and has an established law firm, Masoud Law Firm.
 Based in Brooklyn, the law firm focuses on providing services to the Muslim community through applying the principles of Islamic Jurisprudence.
 Abdul Elenani, the son of Egyptian immigrants, had a background in contracting and hospitality.

 The founding of Ayat was the result of Abdul's and Ayat's passion for food, along with their desire to share Palestinian culture and heritage.
 Other than leading her law firm, Ayat has a deep passion for cooking.
 Abdul created the bistro in honor of Ayat's passion, with the aim of the restaurant to create and share authentic, home-style Palestinian soul food, rooted in their family's recipes.

-Ayat's Role in the Fight for Palestine
+Cuisine

+Ayat is a Palestinian bistro serving traditional Palestinian cuisine infused with shared-plate, family-style hospitality.
+All food served is halal, and several locations include bilingual menus of Arabic and English.

+The menu includes classics such as mansaf, a lamb stew prepared with fermented yogurt; maqluba, an upside-down layered dish of chicken, rice, and vegetables; and m'sakhan, consisting of sumac-spiced onions, pine nuts, and chicken on taboon-style bread.
+The restaurant also offers mezze including hummus, baba ghanoush, and stuffed grape leaves, along with Fattat dishes that layer meat or chicken with rice, chickpeas, yogurt or tahini, and crispy pita.